Editorial: Refugees Welcome – Ukrainians need open, unconditional, generous help

 We cannot know how long this war will last, or what course it will take.
 In the short to medium term, many frightened Ukrainian people will wish to join relatives in Europe for temporary safety and shelter.
 They naturally will want to return home when they can – but what they will go back to, or when, is uncertain.

 At the moment, the official response in the UK for those seeking asylum in this way has been found wanting.
-It is not good enough to relax the visa requirements as the British government has now done.
-There needs to be far a more big-hearted, liberal approach to accepting refugees.
-Indeed, the UK’s obligations to accept refugees is absolute under the relevant international conventions.
+It is not good enough to relax the visa requirements, as the British government has now done.
+There needs to be a far more big-hearted, liberal approach to accepting refugees.
+Indeed, the UK’s obligation to accept refugees is absolute under the relevant international conventions.

-As with unaccompanied Syrian children and the Afghanis who helped British forces and agencies during the war, the government has shown a lack of compassion and urgency in facing up to its obligations.
+As with unaccompanied Syrian children, and the Afghans who helped British forces and agencies during the war, the government has shown a lack of compassion and urgency in facing up to its obligations.

 Provide protection

-The Nationalities and Borders Bill, currently going through parliament, is designed to weaken those international legal responsibilities.
+The Nationality and Borders Bill, currently going through parliament, is designed to weaken those international legal responsibilities.
 That means that Ukrainians who are desperately trying to reach the UK – however they can – can be denied asylum without any chance to plead their case.

 Indeed, the home secretary, Priti Patel, plans to go further by making it an offence even to make the journey, meaning those arriving could be deported to a third country or jailed.
-If not removed or imprisoned, people will be granted a form of temporary status which affords them no access to benefits and no family reunion rights, and will be regularly re-assessed for removal – leaving them in a perpetual state of uncertainty and given a lower class of status than the rest of society.
+If not removed or imprisoned, people will be granted a form of temporary status which affords them no access to benefits and no family reunion rights, and will be regularly reassessed for removal – leaving them in a perpetual state of uncertainty, and given a lower status than the rest of society.

-The UNHCR has raised alarm that this two-tiered approach will also breach the 1951 Refugee Convention and unnecessarily “stigmatise” people feeling persecution.
+The United Nations High Commissioner for Refugees has raised the alarm that this two-tiered approach will also breach the 1951 Refugee Convention and unnecessarily “stigmatise” people feeling persecution.
 This is no way to treat defenceless people running from President Putin’s missiles.

 There is significant opposition to these inhumane moves, and more pressure is needed.
-We must urge the government to think again and consider the human cost of the new policy, and the more support it receives, the more chance that orderly and practical routes for asylum seekers will be established, and the people traffickers stopped.
+We must urge the government to think again and consider the human cost of the new policy, and the more support it receives, the more chance that orderly and practical routes for asylum seekers will be established and the people traffickers stopped.
 That will benefit any Ukrainian refugees, and many others too with a proper claim to be offered a place of safety.

 Resettlement scheme

 In the longer term, depending on what happens in Ukraine, there may be a need for more refugees to be settled in the UK.
-This may be true whether that have relatives in Britain or not.
-More widely there is also an obvious need to replace the smuggling routes across the English Channel with what are termed by the government “safe and legal” routes – but there is a distinct lack of these routes available.
+This may be true whether they have relatives in Britain or not.
+More widely, there is also an obvious need to replace the smuggling routes across the English Channel with what are termed by the government “safe and legal” routes – but there is a distinct lack of these routes available.

 Official data shows that the number of people who come to Britain under refugee resettlement schemes has plummeted by 75 per cent in the last four years.
-The home office scrapped its numerical target on refugee resettlement last year, prompting calls from charities for the UK to commit to taking 10,000 refugees from around the world through these schemes annually.
+The Home Office scrapped its numerical target on refugee resettlement last year, prompting calls from charities for the UK to commit to taking 10,000 refugees from around the world through these schemes annually.

 These calls have so far gone ignored.
-These commitments will have to be increased if events in Ukraine trigger another mass movements across Europe.
+These commitments will have to be increased if events in Ukraine trigger another mass movement across Europe.

 Given that President Putin has been threatening war for weeks, if not months, woefully little has been done by western governments who, as we know, had remarkably accurate intelligence about his intentions.
 Because of that failure of preparedness, the need to act now is even more pressing.